 Lost in the mountains of Tayrona Park in Colombia, Ciudad Perdida “Lost City” offers travellers a one of a kind experience.
 This adventure involves a 4 or 5-day journey through the jungle to reach the little-known Ciudad Perdida.

-This archaeological site is in Colombia’s Sierra Nevada de Santa Marta, a settlement known as Teyuna.
+The archaeological site is in Colombia’s Sierra Nevada de Santa Marta, a settlement known as Teyuna.
 It is believed that was founded about 800 CE, way earlier than Machu Picchu!
-The City was probably the region’s political and commercial centre and was abandoned during the Spanish conquest.
+The City was the region’s political and commercial centre but was abandoned during the Spanish conquest.

-The trek to Ciudad Perdida requires a good fitness level as the daily trek distance is about 10 km a day.
+The trek to Ciudad Perdida requires a good fitness level.
+The daily treks distance is close to 10 km a day.
 The route is surrounded by the beautiful Tayrona Park ecosystem, flora and fauna, and the sounds of waterfalls that will soothe your mind while you walk.
-On this trek, you will see many traditional villages of the koguis and wiwas, descendants of the pre-hispanic Tayrona people.
+On this trek, you will see many traditional villages of the koguis and wiwas, descendants of the prehispanic Tayrona people.
 Ciudad Perdida starts with a 1200 step staircase that leads you into the circular platforms that characterize the ancient city.

 Why do we like this trek?